artlogic/nabs/README.md

 }
 ```

 Parent tasks run their subtasks in alphabetical order.
+It is possible to [override](#overiding-defaults) that behavior.

-Because colon is used as the task separator, you probably should avoid embedding colons in your nabs task names.
-It's also a good idea to avoid starting task names with a period.
-See [Dependencies](#dependencies) below.
+Note: Because colon is used as the task separator, you probably should avoid embedding colons in your nabs task names.

 ## Multi-action tasks